Water Jobs

 Qualifications

-• A degree in Civil Engineering or a related Engineering field.
+• A degree in Civil, Water Resources, Environmental Engineering, or a related Engineering field.

-• You must have at least 4 years of relevant professional engineering experience obtained after receiving your P. Eng.
-Designation and a current licensure as a Professional Engineer with the Association of Professional Engineers and Geoscientists of Alberta (APEGA) complete with practicing status OR licensure and practicing status by the first day of work.
+• Current licensure as a Professional Engineer with the Association of Professional Engineers and Geoscientists of Alberta (APEGA) complete with practicing status OR licensure and practicing status by the first day of work.
 Click here for more details.

-• A valid Class 5 Driver’s License (or provincial equivalent) and access to a personal vehicle for business use is required.
+• A valid Class 5 Driver’s License (or provincial equivalent) and access to a personal vehicle for business use OR the ability to obtain a City of Calgary operator’s permit is required.

 Pre-employment Requirements